NSF NOIRLab Scientific Acknowledgments

 Example:

-Based on observations at Kitt Peak National Observatory at NSF’s NOIRLab (NOIRLab Prop.
-ID 2020B-6001; PI: T. Rector), which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation.
-The authors are honored to be permitted to conduct astronomical research on Iolkam Du’ag (Kitt Peak), a mountain with particular significance to the Tohono O’odham.
+Based on observations at NSF Kitt Peak National Observatory, NSF NOIRLab (NOIRLab Prop.
+ID 2020B-6001; PI: T. Rector), which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the U.S. National Science Foundation.
+The authors are honored to be permitted to conduct astronomical research on I'oligam Du’ag (Kitt Peak), a mountain with particular significance to the Tohono O’odham.

 Observations Section